+Brownies have an amazing history.
 Brownies are the little black dress of the dessert world.
 A good brownie is a staple in any baker’s kitchen.
 It’s also the best thing to make when you don’t know what you want to make.
-Brownies even have an amazing history.
-The fact that you don’t have to put a bunch of thought and effort into them is one more, dare I say, brownie point to add to their list of awesome.

 Beginning bakers should jump on board here.
-You can learn how to make brownies in no time (it’s EASY).
+Learn how to make brownies in no time (it’s EASY).
 I don’t get how brownie mixes (or any mixes) became a “thing.”
 It’s a simple process with minimal hands-on time.
-I’ve never seen anyone turn down a brownie (obviously I’m talking about people without allergies to the contents).
-Laurie Colwin agreed:

 - The Awesome Power of Brownies